 Organizations need to establish and appropriately protect secure development environments for system development and integration efforts that cover the entire system development lifecycle.
-Development environments need to be protected to ensure the malicious or accidental development and update of code that may create vulnerabilities or compromise confidentiality, integrity and availability.
-Protection requirements should be determined from risk assessment, business requirements and other internal and external requirements including legislation, regulation, contractual agreement or policies.
-In particular, if any form of live data is used in development environments it needs to be especially protected and controlled.
+Development environments need to be protected to ensure the malicious or accidental development and update of code that may create vulnerabilities or compromise confidentiality, integrity, and availability.
+Protection requirements should be determined from risk assessment, business requirements, and other internal and external requirements including legislation, regulation, contractual agreement, or policies.
+In particular, if any form of live data is used in development environments it needs to be specially protected and controlled.

 A.14.2.7 Outsourced Development

 The organization must supervise and monitor the activity of outsourced system development.
 Where system and software development is outsourced either wholly or partly to external parties the security requirements must be specified in a contract or attached agreement.
 This is where Annex A 15.1 is important to have correct as well as A.13.2.4 for nondisclosure and confidentiality.
 It is also important to supervise and monitor development to gain assurance that organizational standards and requirements for security within systems are achieved.
 Depending on how embedded outsource partners are within the organization, especially if staff is located on organizational premises, it is important to include their staff in security awareness training and awareness programmed and communications.
 It is critical to ensure that the internal security practices of the outsource partner, e.g. staff vetting, at least meet assurance requirements relevant to the risk levels related to the developments they will be working on.
 The auditor will be looking to see that where outsourcing is used, there is evidence of due diligence before, during, and after the engagement of the outsource partner has been conducted and includes consideration for information security provisions.